Ever wonder why Giraffes have black tongues, or why they have horns?

 While it is still wobbly on its legs its mother guides it with nudges of her head and forelegs.

 Calves in the same herd establish social bonds by playing with each other.

-The calves first eat solid food at two weeks.
+The baby Giraffe first eats solid food at two weeks.